bugsnag/bugsnag-notifier-api/README.md

         url: "https://github.com/bugsnag/bugsnag-ruby"
     },

-    // An array of events that have occurred and Bugsnag should be notified of.
+    // An array of error events that Bugsnag should be notified of.
 A notifier can choose to group
     // notices into an array to minimize network traffic, or can notify Bugsnag each time an event occurs.
-Each
-    // individual event within the array is subject to the projects throttling controls, so it is possible that not
-    // all of the events included in the array will be processed successfully, if some of the events cause
-    // the project to hit its rate limit.
     events: [{

         // A unique identifier for a user affected by this event.
 This could be any distinct identifier
-        // that makes sense for your application/platform. (optional, default none)
+        // that makes sense for your application/platform.
+This field is optional but highly recommended.
         userId: "snmaynard",

         // The version number of the application which generated the error. (optional, default none)
         appVersion: "1.1.3",

-        // The release stage that this error occurred in.
-This can be any
+        // The release stage that this error occurred in, for example "development" or "production".
-        // value, but "production" will be highlighted differently in
+        // This can be any string, but "production" will be highlighted differently in bugsnag in the future,
-        // bugsnag in the future, so please use "production" appropriately.
+        // so please use "production" appropriately.
         releaseStage: "production",

         // A string representing what was happening in the application at the time of the error.
-        // This string could be used for grouping purposes, depending on the event itself.
+        // This string could be used for grouping purposes, depending on the event.
         // Usually this would represent the controller and action in a server based project.
         // It could represent the screen that the user was interacting with in a client side project.
         // For example,